Karl von Terzaghi: Legacy

 The American Society of Civil Engineers established in 1960 the Karl Terzaghi Award to an "author of outstanding contributions to knowledge in the fields of soil mechanics, subsurface and earthwork engineering, and subsurface and earthwork construction."
 The Terzaghi and Peck Library, which is managed by the Norwegian Geotechnical Institute, in Oslo, Norway, holds an extensive collection of his papers.

+In 1963, The American Society of Civil Engineers' Soil Mechanics and Foundations Division, along with and the friends of Terzaghi, established the Karl Terzaghi Lecture.
+The first lecture was delivered by Ralph B. Peck, a student of Terzaghi's, in 1963.
+In 2016, the Geo-Institute of the American Society of Civil Engineers started observing Terzaghi Day, held every year on Terzaghi's birthday.

+In 1983, the Austrian Postal Service issued a commemorative stamp to mark the centenary of Terzaghi's birth.
 The Mission Dam in British Columbia, Canada, was renamed in his honor as the Terzaghi Dam in 1965.

 As Professor Goodman describes him, Karl Terzaghi was a remarkable man and an impassioned engineer.
 As he put it himself, "All the modest achievements which I have to my credit can be described by a simple formula… Guided by common sense and casual observations, I recognized weak points in traditional procedures and tried to make them less weak.
 Sometimes I failed, but usually I succeeded."